apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/ldap.md

 #### LDAP Identity Provider

 The [LdapIdentityProvider] is a service implementing the [ExternalIdentityProvider] interface.
+Since Oak 1.6.1 it also implements the [PrincipalNameResolver] interface to allow for fast resolution from a given `ExternalIdentityRef` to a principal name as an optimization for the [dynamic membership](external/dynamic.html) feature.

 In an OSGi-base setup the configuration options required in order to establish connections to the LDAP are obtained form the properties associated with the service.